To opt out of AFSCME Local 258 dues:

 - Mail the completed form to the address at the top of the form.
 We highly recommend sending it via certified mail.

-AFSCME Local 258 is the designated union for classified employees in the Elk Grove Unified School District including those who work in maintenance, trades, food services, office clerical, grounds, library technicians, and custodial employees.
+AFSCME Local 258 is the designated union for over 1,500 classified employees in the Elk Grove Unified School District including those who work in maintenance, trades, food services, office clerical, grounds, library technicians, and custodial employees.

 For years, public employees in California have been forced to pay union dues as a condition of employment, allowing unions to take their members for granted.
 However, the U.S. Supreme Court recently ruled that public employees can no longer be required to financially support a labor union against their will.
 (Janus v.
 AFSCME, 2018).